aa-bushkina/jetty-project/README.md

 #### GET method

 requests all products that have been added by users.
 The GET request handler reads all records from the storage and forms a response for the client with them.

+---
+The processing of client requests to the REST API has been rewritten.
+The list of products is given in the form of JSON.
+The product structure class is annotated with Jackson annotations for serialization\deserialization of the object.

+Another POST method has been added, in which the user passes the name of the product.
+The handler of this POST request finds a product with the same name, if there is a product, it deletes it and sends OK in response, if not, it responds with a 404 error to the user.
+Another GET method has been added, in which the user passes the manufacturer of the product.
+The handler of this GET request finds all products with such a manufacturer and sends them to the user.